 - Pour ⅓ of the cheesecake filling into baked crust.

 - Then layer half or up to ⅔s of the peaches and sauce over the top of the cheesecake.

 - Next, add half of the crumble to the top of the peaches.

 - Pour remaining cheesecake filling over top and use a spatula to spread evenly.

-- Bake cheesecake for 1 hour and 5 minutes, then turn off the oven and allow to cool in the oven for 4 hours.
+- Bake cheesecake for 1 hour and 5 minutes at 350 degrees (the oven should already be preheated), then turn off the oven and allow to cool in the oven for 4 hours.

 - Remove cheesecake from oven and allow it to come to room temperature for an additional 30 minutes.